-FWS 270 - FWS Practicum I IAI: None
+FWS 270 -FWS Practicum I

-IAI: None

-1.2

 The Fitness, Wellness, & Sport Practicum I is an opportunity for students entering the fields of Exercise Science, or Sport Management to work directly in local agencies under the supervision of the college.
-This course is one of three distinctly different experiences that

-Credit: 1-3 semester hours Lecture: 1 Lab: 50-150

-FWS 271 - FWS Practicum II

-IAI: None 1.2 The Fitness, Wellness & Sport Practicum II is an opportunity for students entering the fields of Exercise Science or Sport Management to work directly in local agencies under the supervision of the college.
 This course is one of three distinctly different experiences that students will experience before graduation.
 Students are expected to spend 50 hours (per credit hour) observing FWS professionals working in the private or public sector.
+Prerequisite: FWS 250 or FWS 260; and consent of FWS Division Academic Chair.
+Credit: 1-3 semester hours

+Lecture: 1 Lab: 50-150

+FWS 271 -FWS Practicum II

+The Fitness, Wellness & Sport Practicum II is an opportunity for students entering the fields of Exercise Science or Sport Management to work directly in local agencies under the supervision of the college.
+This course is one of three distinctly different experiences that students will experience before graduation.
+Students are expected to spend 50 hours (per credit hour) observing FWS professionals working in the private or public sector.
 Prerequisite: FWS 250 or FWS 260, and FWS 270, and consent of FWS Division Academic.
 Prerequisite: FWS 250 or FWS 260, and FWS 270, and consent of FWS Division Academic Chair.
+Credit: 1-3 semester hours to work directly in local agencies under the supervision of the college.
+This course is one of three distinctly different experiences that students will experience before graduation.
+Students are expected to spend 50 hours (per credit hour) observing FWS professionals working in the private or public sector.
+Prerequisite: FWS 250 or FWS 260, and FWS 270, and consent of FWS Division Academic Chair.
 Credit: 1-3 semester hours

-FWS 272 - FWS Practicum III
+FWS 272 -FWS Practicum III